 - The Coins.
 The point is won by whichever team takes more cards of the coins suit (or diamonds if you are using international cards).
 If they split 5-5 the point is not awarded.

 - The Seven of Coins.
 The point is won by whichever team takes the 7 of coins (diamonds), known as the 'sette bello' (beautiful seven).

 - The Prime (in Italian: 'la primiera').
 The point is won by the team with the best prime.
 In practice this is usually the team with more sevens, but the actual rule is as follows.
 A prime consists of one card of each suit, and the cards have special point values for this purpose, as shown in the table.
 The value of the prime is got by adding up the values of its cards and whichever team can construct the more valuable prime wins the point.
 If both teams' primes are worth the same, the prime point is not awarded.
-A prime of four suits always beats a prime of three suits, irrespective of the points values, so a team that has no cards at all in one suit will always lose to a team with all four suits: even three jacks and a seven (51 points) will win against three sevens with no card in the fourth suit, even though the sevens are worth more (63).
-In the rare case where both teams are missing an entire suit, the prime point is won by team with the higher point total using the best card from each of the three suits that they have.
+A prime of four suits always beats a prime of three suits, irrespective of the point values, so a team that has no cards at all in one suit will always lose to a team with all four suits: even three jacks and a seven (51 points) will win against three sevens with no card in the fourth suit, although the sevens appear to be worth more (63).
+In the rare case where both teams are missing an entire suit, no one scores the prime point.

 It is worth knowing that the ranking of the cards for the prime is 7 (highest), 6, ace, 5, 4, 3, 2, pictures (lowest) - so if you are tied on sevens, try to capture sixes, then aces, and so on.